mdbauer/my-site/content/authors/admin/_index.md

 macroeconomy and monetary policy.
-I am particularly interested in trying to understand the effects of monetary policy actions on financial markets, the determinants of long-term interest rates, macro-financial linkages more generally, and, more recently, the role of financial markets for climate change.
-My work has been published in leading economics journals including the *American Economic Review*, the *Review of Financial Studies*, and the *Journal of Business and Economic Statistics*.
+I am particularly interested in trying to understand the effects of monetary policy actions on financial markets, the determinants of long-term interest rates, macro-financial linkages more generally, and the role of financial markets for climate change.
+My work has been published in the *American
+Economic Review*, the *Review of Financial Studies*, and the *Review of Economics and Statistics*, among other journals.

 I obtained my Ph.D. in Economics at the [University of California, San Diego](https://economics.ucsd.edu/), where [James